DOLPH TRAYMON - PIANO MAN | November 27, 1919 - December 24, 2016

 Following his discharge in 1946, Dolph became a partner at Caro's, one of Manhasset, Long Island's most celebrated restaurants.
 There he expanded his repertoire as well as his reputation as an accomplished musician and accompanist.
 He met and married his wife Audrey in 1949, and they eventually made their home in the village of Locust Valley, NY.
 Dolph's career hit high gear in the 1950's and 60's, when he split his time between working as staff pianist for A.B.C. and traveling as accompanist for the likes of Frank Sinatra, Peggy Lee, Dorothy Lamour, Joel Gray, and Rudy Vallee.

 A few years after the birth of their two daughters, Elissa and Tracey, Audrey and Dolph began to dream of opening their own restaurant together, one where Dolph's playing could accompany fine food and wine.
 The dream became a reality on January 20, 1973, when the Fife 'n Drum Restaurant first opened its doors on Main Street in Kent, CT.
 Since 1973, the Fife 'n Drum has won numerous dining awards, and has served as a gathering place for lovers of fine music and hospitality.
 Since 1992, it has been an annual recipient of the Best of Award of Excellence from the Wine Spectator Magazine.
-Dolph continues to play piano in the restaurant six nights a week, to the delight of customers.
+Dolph loved nothing more than playing for his customers.

 Humming a Few Bars Isn't Necessary for This Piano Player

 The New York Times, Sunday, February 24, 2002

 Dolph Traymon Is Still Playing Piano In His Own Restaurant, 32 Years After He Was Told He Would Never Make It Work

 by Rick Green